 Red dot appears in front of the instrument/effect object.
 Right click somewhere on the Map -view area and choose Add Control -> Knob from the menu.
 Control 1 -object will be added to the Map.
 This is a control knob which you can connect to instruments & effects to control the selected parameter (you can have unlimited amount of these as well).

 Now, connect the Control 1 to the instrument parameter by dragging a line from the red dot of the Control 1 object to the red dot of the instrument/effect object.
 The parameter is now linked to the Control 1.

-Doble click on the Control 1 object and you will be taken to a Dashboard.
+Double click on the Control 1 object and you will be taken to a Dashboard.
 There you can see the Control 1 -knob.
-Now you can tweak it, rename it and use right click to choose ‘Create automation clip’ and proceed editing the automation envelope in the Playlist View.
+Now you can tweak it, rename it, and use right-click to choose ‘Create automation clip’ and proceed to edit the automation envelope in the Playlist View.

 That’s be basic idea of the Patcher.